microbit-foundation/dev-docs/software/index.md

 *C/C++, while certainly compiled, is not considered a high-level language in this context*

-In order to ensure that the micro:bit online code editors could scale to support 1M deployed boards, Microsoft built [MakeCode](https://makecode.microbit.org), an in-browser-compiler written in TypeScript.
+In order to ensure that the micro:bit online code editors could scale to support millions of deployed boards, Microsoft built [MakeCode](https://makecode.microbit.org), an in-browser-compiler written in TypeScript.

-This process is explained in full in the [In browser compiler](/software/in_browser_compiler) page, and in fantastic detail at [TouchDevelop in 208 bits](https://www.touchdevelop.com/docs/touch-develop-in-208-bits).
+This process further explained in the [MakeCode software page](/software/makecode) page, and the history of development in [TouchDevelop in 208 bits](https://www.touchdevelop.com/docs/touch-develop-in-208-bits).

-These in-browser-compilers do not compile the whole of the software stack, but just the user's script.
-Function calls and low level functions are handled by the micro:bit runtime and Mbed.
+In-browser-compilers do not compile the whole of the software stack, just the user's script.
+Function calls and low level functions are handled by the micro:bit runtime.
 A pre-compiled runtime image is included in the browser and concatenated with the compiled script before being presented for download.

 ### Interpreted languages